Confirm-Solutions/imprint/docs/design/model.md

 See [UpperBound](../math/stats/upper_bound/doc.pdf)
 for the mathematical details.
 See [Exponential Model](../math/model/exp_control_k_treatment/doc.pdf)
-for a concrete example of the model-specific upper bound quantities.
+for a concrete example of these specifications.

 ## Model API